Block Image

 </dependency>

-Create a sub-package model with the following record:
+Create a sub-package called model and define the following record:

 String sensorId,